-This report aims to provide a comparative analysis of national policies and their outcomes in preventing and tackling homelessness across ten EU countries.
-At the core of the analysis is a multidimensional framework that builds on a rights-based approach and monitors the extent to which States uphold the right to housing and provide support for people affected by homelessness.
+This report provides a comparative analysis of national policies and their outcomes in preventing and tackling homelessness across ten EU countries.
+At the core of the analysis is a multi-dimensional framework that builds on a rights-based approach to assess and monitor policies on homelessness.
+The framework presented in this report is a first attempt to structure the collection of data for comparative purposes.
+We hope it can be further improved and that gaps highlighted by it may be filled to help tackle homelessness in Europe.

-The framework covers five domains: 1) legal recognition and enforcement of the right to housing, 2) access to adequate housing, 3) access to homelessness services, 4) social security and access to adequate income, and 5) highest attainable standard of health and access to healthcare.
-Within each domain, measures at the structural, procedural and outcome-related level are used to analyse how far respective rights are guaranteed, implemented, and reaching the target group.
+The framework covers five domains: i) legal recognition and enforcement of the right to housing, ii) access to adequate housing, iii) access to homelessness services, iv) social security and access to adequate income, and v) highest attainable standard of health and access to healthcare.
+Within each domain, measures at the structure, process and outcome level are used to analyse how far respective rights are guaranteed, implemented, and reaching the target group.